 Best for Vanities: Philips G25 Halogen Clear Decorative Globe Light Bulb (60-Watt Equivalent)

-Light bulbs for vanities are typically round and shaped like a globe—they’re referred to as a G25 bulb.
-If you’re looking for a light bulb for the bathroom that casts unobstructed light and has a decorative appearance, then check out these Philips G25 Halogen bulbs.
+Light bulbs for vanities are typically round and shaped like a globe—and referred to as G25 bulbs.
+If you’re looking for a light bulb for the bathroom that casts unobstructed light and has a decorative appearance, check out these Philips G25 Halogen bulbs.

 Best LED: Feit Electric G25 Dimmable LED Light Bulb, Daylight (60-Watt Equivalent)